 Then later that day we visited the centre of Beijing to see some of the sites as well as some older parts of town.
 With a state occasion taking place the level of excitement and security around Tiananmen Square was high, so we made our way to Wangfujing St., walking through the tourist ‘China Town’ with its food outlets displaying live scorpions on skewers and numerous gift stalls with waving porcelain cats.
 A fantastic day and a nice distraction from the following days design review.

-Our presentation went well and we got an opportunity to enjoy a good meal with fellow designers, and exchange views on a number of subjects.
+Our design presentation went well and we got an opportunity to enjoy a good meal with fellow designers, and exchange views on a number of subjects.

-Overall a worthwhile trip and we set off back to the airport as our taxi driver did a good impersonation of Alonso.
+Overall a worthwhile trip and we set off back to the airport as our taxi driver did a good impersonation of Lewis Hamilton.
 At drop off, the usual adding up and pointing took place.
 We handed over the fare, and headed off to check in.
 As we stood at check in a good 15 minutes after leaving the taxi, I was tapped on the shoulder by our driver.
 He was placing 10CNY in my hand (£1); he had added up wrong and had spent some time finding us.
 Refusing to keep it as a tip he put it on our bags, so a shake of the hands and he left.
 Another insight to this fascinating culture.